 Typically, surgeons can perform revision procedures laparoscopically.
 You may need to have open surgery if your prior bariatric surgery caused extensive scarring.

-At UPMC's Bariatric Surgery Center, we will carefully evaluate you before considering revisional bariatric surgery for inadequate weight loss.
+At UPMC Bariatric Services, we will carefully evaluate you before considering revisional bariatric surgery for inadequate weight loss.

 This evaluation typically involves: